-- 1. Any forms of conversion that took place prior to November 1994. - 2.
-Conversion in form of lasting changes of High Conservation Value (HCV) areas prior to the stipulated cut-off date. - NOTE: This policy introduces a new and comprehensive definition of what constitutes conversion which includes lasting changes to HCV areas.
-This definition only applies for conversion activities occurring after the policy's cut-off date.
-For activities before this cut-off date, the existing stipulations for conversion via Criteria 6.9 and 6.10 in the FSC Principles & Criteria V5-2 apply. - 3.
-Conversion activities that have taken place prior to the policy's cut-off date on management units acquired by organizations not involved in such activities and that held a FSC Forest Management certificate at the time of this policy becoming effective. - NOTE: For the purpose of the policy, Forest Management certification refers to certification against a National Forest Stewardship Standard, Interim National Standard, or FSC-STD-30-010 Controlled Wood Standard for FM enterprises.
+- 1. Any forms of conversion that took place prior to 1 December 1994. - 2.
+Conversion in the form of lasting changes of High Conservation Value (HCV) areas prior to 31 December 2020. - NOTE: This policy introduces a new and comprehensive definition of what constitutes conversion which includes lasting changes to HCV areas.
+This definition only applies for conversion activities occurring after 31 December 2020.
+For activities before 31 December 2020, the stipulations for conversion via Criterion 6.10 in the FSC Principles & Criteria apply. - 3.
+Conversion activities that have taken place prior to 31 December 2020 on management units acquired by organizations not involved in such activities and that held FSC Forest Management certification at the time of this policy becoming effective. - NOTE: For the purpose of this policy, Forest Management certification refers to certification against a Forest Stewardship Standard or FSC-STD-30-010 Controlled Wood Standard for FM enterprises.